ranja-sarkar/ranja-sarkar.github.io/_posts/2026-01-06-error-measurement.md

 # Information Theory

 Information theoretic approaches assume a parametric model.
 If we adjust the parameters of a dataset in order to maximize its (distribution) likelihood we obtain the maximum likelihood estimate (MLE) of the model parameters.
 In other words, these approaches attempt to measure model error as how much information is lost between a candidate model and the true model.
-The true model (what was used to generate the data) is unknown, but given certain assumptions we can obtain an estimate of the difference between it and and proposed models.
+The true model is unknown, but given certain assumptions we can obtain an estimate of the difference between it and and proposed models.
 More this difference is, higher the error and worse the candidate model.

 Akaike's Information Criterion (AIC) is defined as a function of the likelihood of a model and the number of parameters (m) in that model.